top of page

 Marking Transition:

 In Chinese medicine terms, often the health of someone will get out of balance when certain points on the meridians become stagnant.
-When this happens, the flow of energy through the entire channel is impeded, and we use needles in order to open up stagnation and increase the flow again.
+When this happens, the flow of energy through the entire channel is impeded.
+We use needles in order to open up stagnation and increase the flow again.
 Similarly, in order to support psycho-emotional wellness in our lives, we need to root out where things have gotten stuck and sluggish.
 We need to investigate what needs to open and how to do that.
-I call this work 'psycho-emotional acupuncture'- which entails employing psyche work in order to 'needle' the stuck patterns that are affecting the flow of our entire systems.
+I call this work 'psycho-emotional acupuncture' - which entails exploring the psyche in order to unlock the patterns that are affecting the flow of our entire systems.

-However, working with with patterns that are stuck and challenging - especially old intergenerational ones - requires depth and safety, and often needs more than simply talking things through.
-We need movement and connection to our bodies.
-We need art.
-We need the medicine of land and community to hold us.
-And we need ritual and ceremony to help us release what is ready to be released and welcome in a new way of being and feeling and living.
-Making a strong demarcation between the old and the new is such an important part of declaring the new, the healed, and the liberated.
-Our human-ness needs us to be witnessed in our evolution, and our evolution wants to happen inside frameworks of beauty and meaning making.
-Together, through an indepth investigation of your unconscious material, and through the creation of ceremony, ritual and rites of passage work that is tailored to your life's transitions, we explore the next steps on your path of strength, clarity, and purpose.
+In addition to working at the level of the psyche, Ritual and ceremony can help us let go of what is ready to be released and welcome in a new way of being.
+They help us declare the new, the healed, and the liberated.
+Our human-ness needs us to be witnessed in its evolution, and our evolution best happens inside frameworks of beauty and meaning making.
+Together, through integrating ceremony, ritual and rites of passage work that is tailored to your life's transitions, we explore the next steps on your path of strength, clarity, and purpose.

 Supporting the Physical:

-By combining our exploration of body and mind into one, you will also be supported with health counselling from a TCM perspective where we look at diet, lifestyle, and herbal recommendations that will lead to greater health and vitality for your unique situation.
+By combining our exploration of body and mind, you will also be supported with acupuncture and Traditional Chinese medicine perspectives around diet & lifestyle.
 We will look at herbal formulas, seasonal eating, how various flavours in food and plants affect your body, and the thermal energetics of food according to Chinese medicine nutrition.
-We will also discuss lifestyle changes that will allow you to feel more balanced, more alive, and more at ease as you navigate the wild journey that is being human.
+Together, we will explore lifestyle changes that will allow you to feel more balanced, alive, and at ease.

-I refer to this work as psycho-emotional acupuncture.
+I refer to my work as psycho-emotional acupuncture.